Illamapalooza/memor/memor-technical-documentation.md

 - API Changes: Several OpenAI API changes required adaptation during development.
 - Expo Updates: A major Expo SDK update midway through development required significant refactoring but provided valuable new capabilities.
 - Firebase Cost Structure: Changes to Firebase pricing required optimization of database access patterns.
+- Mobile Deployment Challenges: Deploying a mobile app proved to be more difficult than anticipated due to strict limitations imposed by both Google Play and the App Store, compounded by financial constraints that limited resources for addressing these challenges.

 ### C. Proposed Enhancements